 Prom Resources for LGBT Students

-Every year, the ACLU receives calls from students whose schools have told them that they cannot bring a same-sex date to the Prom or that they must wear Prom clothing that conforms to traditional gender norms.
-Policies such as these, which exclude LGBT students from participating fully in school life, are not only prejudicial, they are unconstitutional.
+Every year, the ACLU receives calls from students whose schools have told them that they cannot bring a same-sex date to the prom or homecoming, or that they can't come to a school dance unless they wear clothing that conforms to traditional gender norms.
+Policies such as these exclude LGBT students from participating fully in school life, and they're not only prejudicial, they are unconstitutional.

-If your situation is not addressed by these letters, or you give these letters to officials at your school and they still insist on anti-LGBT policies, please fill out our intake form or contact us at (212) 549-2673 or email@example.com.
+If your situation is not addressed by these letters, or you give these letters to officials at your school and they still insist on anti-LGBT policies, or if you just want to talk and get some advice before you do anything, please fill out our confidential help request form or contact us at (212) 549-2673.